“Freud’s cranium is a snail! His brain is in the form of a spiral – to be extracted with a needle!”Salvador Dalí

 “I have never seen a more complete example of a Spaniard.
 What a fanatic!”Sigmund FreudHe hoped his painting would win him Freud’s approval.
 Freud apparently commented that “in classic paintings I look for the unconscious, but in your paintings I look for the conscious,” which Dalí took to be criticism.

-Dalí wanted to come across as “a kind of dandy of universal intellectualism,” to be taken seriously by Freud as a fellow researcher.
+Dalí was trying to come across as “a kind of dandy of universal intellectualism.”
+He wanted to be taken seriously by Freud as a fellow researcher.

 As well as the painting, he brought him a magazine article he had written on paranoia, but Freud “continued to stare at me without paying the slightest attention to my magazine.”